FCOO/fcoo-global-events/README.md

 ## Description
 Create `window.fcoo.events` as `GlobalEvents`

-Description of common evnets used by FCOOs web applications.
+Description of common events used by FCOOs web applications.

 ## Installation